 When Apple took the wraps off its second-gen AirPods, the distinctive white Bluetooth earbuds that have become cultural touchstones, I was disappointed.
 I wanted a pair of water- and sweat-resistant AirPods that could withstand workouts and unexpected rainstorms.
 We eventually got that with the AirPods Pro, but in the meantime the Powerbeats Pro showed up to put Apple's great audio tech into a true pair of workout headphones.

-The $249 Powerbeats Pro combines water- and sweat resistance, a low-profile design and signature Apple-y integration, making them a no-brainer for workout buffs with iPhones.
+The Powerbeats Pro combines water- and sweat resistance, a low-profile design and signature Apple-y integration, making them a no-brainer for workout buffs with iPhones.
 They're pretty pricey, but they're worth it.
 So much so, they've made several of our top pick lists including Best headphones, Best wireless headphones and Best wireless earbuds.

-The $249 Powerbeats Pro is available to buy now (May 10) through Apple or Best Buy.
-At launch, the earbuds come in black, with ivory, moss and navy options releasing later.
+The $199 Powerbeats Pro is available to buy now through Apple or Best Buy.
+At launch, the earbuds came only in black, with ivory, moss and navy options releasing later.
 You can now regularly find the Powerbeats Pro for around the $150 mark — see our Black Friday headphones deals page for the latest offers.

 If you've used a pair of Bluetooth earbuds not made by Apple or Beats, you know the usual setup drill: Power on the 'buds, put them in pairing mode, open your Bluetooth settings and tap on the device name to connect them to your phone.
 Some wireless earbuds, like Jabra's Elite Active 65t and Jaybird's Run XT, have apps that give you deeper controls after pairing, but that initial power-on/pair process doesn't change.